osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Data Interpolated"></a>

-Get data for the provided index parameters with paging
+Get data for the provided index parameters with paging.
+See documentation on paging for further information

 ### Request
 ```text